explodinglabs/jsonrpcclient/doc/api.md

 {'jsonrpc': '2.0', 'method': 'ping', 'id': 1}
 ```

-The first argument to `Request` is the endpoint, and the second argument is the
+The first argument to `Request` is the remote method to call, and subsequent
-method to call.
-Subsequent arguments are arguments to the method.
+ones are arguments to the method.

 ```python
 >>> Request("cat", name="Yoko")
 {'jsonrpc': '2.0', 'method': 'cat', 'params': {'name': 'Yoko'}, 'id': 1}
 ```

-Pass `request_id` to Specifies the "id" part of the JSON-RPC request.
+Pass a `request_id` to specify the "id" part of the JSON-RPC request.

 ```python
 >>> Request("ping", request_id="foo")
 --> {"jsonrpc": "2.0", "method": "ping", "id": "foo"}
 ```

-If request_id is not specified, one is generated for the request.
+If a request id is not specified, one is generated for the request.

-Sending a `Request`:
+Sending a `Request` object:

 ```python
 response = client.send(Request("ping"))
 ```

-If you're not interested in a response, use the `Notification` class instead
+If a response is not required, use the `Notification` class instead of
-of `Request`.
+`Request`.

 A `request()` method is provided which wraps `send(Request())`.